quarj0/system-analyzer/README.md

 ## Examples

 Measure response time for a website:
-Enter the URL to measure response time: https://example.com
+Enter the URL to measure response time: example.com

 Measure response time for an IP address:
 Enter the URL to measure response time: 192.168.0.1

 Measure response time for the local host:
+Enter the URL to measure response time: localhost

+Measure response time for the local host:
-Enter the URL to measure response time: localhos
+Enter the URL to measure response time: 127.0.0.1

 ## Dependencies